 6. The New Bulgari Factory Updates Tradition (While Thwarting Jewel Heists)

-Paying tribute to Italy’s prestigious jewelry-making history, Bulgari chose Goldsmith’s Farm in Valenza, Italy—the former site of renowned goldsmith Francesco Caramora’s workshop—as the place to build its new, sustainable, and highly secure factory.
+Paying tribute to Italy’s prestigious jewelry-making history, Bulgari chose Goldsmith’s Farm in Valenza, Italy—the former site of renowned goldsmith Francesco Caramora’s workshop—as the place to build its newest, sustainable, and highly secure factory.
 Architectural firm Open Project used BIM technology for its collaborative design approach, preserving the site’s cultural significance while also addressing Bulgari’s rigorous security and sustainability needs.
 The entire facility spans more than 14,000 square feet and has achieved LEED Gold certification.
 Read the article.

 7. BIM Evangelists Raise the Bar for Hospital Construction

 A pioneer in construction management, Lexco has been commissioned to manage the construction for what will be the second largest hospital in Central and Latin America.
 As both a public hospital and a top medical-tourism destination, it’s designed to meet strict medical standards while achieving LEED-level energy efficiency and sustainability requirements.
 The hospital will have elements such as exterior-wall panels that help improve indoor air quality by 25% and reduce mechanical power by 22%, as well as glass windows and partitions that filter out harmful X-rays and UV rays.
 Read the article.